puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/puppet_module_tool_quest.md

 ## The Puppet Forge

 The [Puppet Forge](http://forge.puppetlabs.com) is a public repository of modules written by members of the puppet community for Puppet.
 These modules will provide you with classes, new resource types, and other helpful tools such as functions, to manage the various aspects of your infrastructure.
-This reduces your task from describing the classes using Puppet's DSL to using existing descriptions witht the appropriate values for the parameters.
+This reduces your task from describing the classes using Puppet's DSL to using existing descriptions with the appropriate values for the parameters.

-If you would like to further inspect the `puppetlabs-mysql` module Puppet code, you need to want to `cd` to the path then open the `init.pp` manifest.
+If you would like to further inspect the `puppetlabs-mysql` module Puppet code, you need to `cd` to the path then open the `init.pp` manifest.

     cd /etc/puppetlabs/puppet/modules/mysql/manifests
     nano init.pp